alx-rg/PS-BED/README.md

 There's now also error messages.

 #### #5 Uploading images and files

+Using Cloudinary I was able to add a file upload when I create a new pet.

+The image file then gets sent to Cloudinary where a url is returned and added with all the necessary Pet information into the database.

+When a user views a pet they see the image, and in an edit situation, they can change or remove the url.

 #### #6 Adding payment gateways like Stripe
 #### #7 Sending emails
 #### #8 Respond to JSON